Skip to main content

 • gameplay

-• “The movement mechanic is a mess; our character moves on his own initiative, and our job is to guide him using the mouse.
+• “The movement mechanic is a mess; our doc moves on his own initiative and our job is to guide him using the mouse.
 He doesn't stop, and you have to avoid obstacles while trying to reach your dying comrades.”

 • graphics

-• “I picked this up with a Steam discount coupon for 79p (~1 dollar) and never thought I would play it, but after a while, I noticed it in my library and thought, 'What the hell, I should give it a try.'
+• “I picked this up with a Steam discount coupon for 79p (~1 dollar) and never thought I would play it, but after a while I noticed it in my library and thought, what the hell, I should give it a go.
 Despite its complete lack of graphics, the game manages to create an amazing atmosphere with which it sends a powerful message about the atrocities of war, but in terms of gameplay, well, there is none.”

 • music

-• “Given the concept and the sad piano music that plays over the title screen, 'Save One More' presents itself as far more than just a shallow arcade game.”
+• “Given the concept and the sad piano music that plays over the title screen, the game presents itself as far more than just a shallow arcade game.”

-• “Given the concept and the sad piano music that plays over the title screen, the game presents itself as far more than what it is: a shallow arcade game.”
+• “Given the concept and the sad piano music that plays over the title screen, save one more presents itself as far more than what it is: a shallow arcade game.”

 • stability